 An evaluation script implementing these metrics will be provided by the organizers.

 Participants are allowed three separate submissions.
-Submissions that do not conform to the provided XML standards will be rejected without consideration.
+Submissions that do not conform to the provided XML standards will be rejected without consideration or notification.

 Kirk Roberts (firstname.lastname@example.org)